linZHank/invpend_experiment/README.md

 # Inverted Pendulum Experiment
 * Author: linZHank
 > Using gazebo to simulate inverted pendulum and control through ROS
+> The URDF model of the inverted pendulum and gazebo model spawn were refered to [this tutorial](http://gazebosim.org/tutorials?tut=ros_urdf&cat=connect_ros)

 ## How to use it
 > My configuration was Ubuntu 16.04, ROS-Kinetic and Gazebo\-7.0